EmVot/CI2024_project-work/README.md

 #### Contains all the source material used for representation and evolutionary algorithm.
 `evolutionary.py` contains all the methods used for the EA, from crossover to tournament selection.
 Its main function is `evolutionary_algorithm` which acts as a general wrapper for the evolutionary process.

 `node.py` contains the individual representation, which will be explained in detail in the following section.

 `treeMap.py` contains the main wrapper class for the expression representation, with the omonimus class.
 Moreover the function `generate_random_expression` represent the main function for the generation of valid random expressions (with respect to a given problem)

-`utils.py` contains the functions for expression representation `constantsGenerator.py` contains functions for variable coefficient generator, with the main function `coefficient_range` (see report and code docstring for more details)
+`utils.py` contains the functions for expression representation.

+`constantsGenerator.py` contains functions for variable coefficient generator, with the main function `coefficient_range` (see report and code docstring for more details).

 `train.py` acts as a train wrapper function for alle the problems given.
-It defines all the variables used for EA `operatos.py` is a collection of operators considered.
+It defines all the variables used for EA.

+`operatos.py` is a collection of operators considered.

 ### data folder